mendix/docs/content/en/docs/refguide/modeling/pages/common-widget-properties.md

 A page where a customer fills in their details can look the following way:

-{{< figure src="/attachments/refguide/modeling/pages/common-widget-properties/customer-page-example.png" alt="Customer Details"  width="500">}}
+{{< figure src="/attachments/refguide/modeling/pages/common-widget-properties/customer-page-example.png" alt="Customer Details"  width="500" class="no-border" >}}

 The visibility of the billing address depends whether the customer checks that the billing address is different from the delivery address.
 In your domain model, you have an attribute of the Boolean type called **BillingAddressSame**, so when it is set to *false*, the billing address should be visible.
 This means that the visibility of the billing address depends on the value of the **BillingAddressSame** attribute:

-{{< figure src="/attachments/refguide/modeling/pages/common-widget-properties/condition-for-visibility-dialog.png" alt="An example of visibility properties" width="500">}}
+{{< figure src="/attachments/refguide/modeling/pages/common-widget-properties/condition-for-visibility-dialog.png" alt="An example of visibility properties" width="500" class="no-border" >}}

 ##### 9.1.1.2 Based on Expression{#visibility-based-on-expression}